-Elective Deferrals.
-As a Participant under the Plan, you may elect to reduce your compensation by a specific percentage and have that amount contributed to the Plan on a pre-tax basis as an elective deferral.
-Your taxable income is reduced by the elective deferral contribution so you pay less in federal income taxes (however, the amount you defer is still counted as compensation for purposes of Social Security taxes).
-Later, when the Plan distributes the elective deferrals and earnings, you will pay the taxes on those elective deferrals and the earnings.
-Therefore, federal income taxes on the elective deferral contributions and on the earnings are only postponed.
+Pre-Tax Deferrals.
+If you elect to make Pre-Tax Deferrals, then your taxable income is reduced by the deferral contributions so you pay less in federal income taxes.
+Later, when the Plan distributes the deferrals and earnings, you will pay the taxes on those deferrals and the earnings.
+Therefore, with a Pre-Tax Deferral, federal income taxes on the elective deferral contributions and on the earnings are only postponed.
 Eventually, you will have to pay taxes on these amounts.